infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Select
+## Search

-Selects data from a specified table.
+Search data from a specified table.

 #### Request